-- Written informed consent must be obtained before any study procedures are performed. - On the day of enrollment, randomization must take place after confirmation of eligibility and collection of blood for plasma archive. - It is recommended that sites collect blood for HIV serology and plasma archive together to limit venipuncture to a single blood draw.
-If a participant is subsequently found to be ineligible and is not enrolled, the plasma archive sample should be destroyed. - The Baseline web-based self-interview (WSI), which will be administered via CASI, may be done before or after randomization. - Any laboratory testing that is intended to be performed rapidly in the clinic, such as hCG and HIV testing, should be performed and results provided to the participant prior to study product administration.
-Additionally, clinicians should review the hCG and/or HIV test results prior to the clinical examinations and further specimen collection (i.e. rectal, pelvic, and subsequent blood collection) to ensure no procedures need to be modified in the case of a positive result. - Rectal exam, pelvic exam and/or male genitals exam procedures must be performed in the sequence shown on the Genital Exam Checklist.
-For exams that are done if clinically indicated, procedures may be documented in the chart notes and/or the genital checklist. - During follow-up, behavioral assessments (including WSI questionnaires and In-depth interviews [IDI]) should be administered prior to the HIV/STI risk reduction and protocol counseling. - It is recommended that procedures for determining eligibility for continued product use be conducted early in the visit to ensure that these procedures are conducted if the participant needs to abruptly leave the clinic, or is short of time.
+- Written informed consent must be obtained before any study procedures are performed. - On the day of enrollment, randomization must take place after confirmation of eligibility and collection of blood for plasma archive.

+NOTE: It is recommended that sites collect blood for HIV serology and plasma archive together to limit venipuncture to a single blood draw.
+If a participant is subsequently found to be ineligible and is not enrolled, the plasma archive sample should be destroyed.

+- The Baseline Behavioral CASI questionnaire may be done before or after randomization but must be completed prior to ring insertion. - Any laboratory testing that is intended to be performed rapidly in the clinic, such as hCG and HIV testing, should be performed and results provided to the participant prior to study product provision or the participant leaving the clinic, in the case of continued study product use.
+Additionally, clinicians should review the hCG and/or HIV test results prior to the clinical examinations and further specimen collection (i.e. rectal, pelvic, and subsequent blood collection) to ensure no procedures need to be modified in the case of a positive result. - Pelvic exam procedures must be performed in the sequence shown on the pelvic exam checklists at visits where a pelvic exam is required.
+For clinically indicated pelvic exams, procedures may be documented in the chart notes and/or the Pelvic Exam checklist. - During certain study visits, blood and specimen collection procedures must be completed at specified time-points in relation to ring insertion and removal, and/or to one another.
+Any timing specification indicated on the sample study visit checklists and in SSP Section 10 and Section 5 should be followed. - During follow-up, behavioral assessments administered either as a CRF or a CASI questionnaire should be administered prior to the HIV/STI risk reduction and protocol counseling. - It is recommended that procedures for determining eligibility for continued product use be conducted early in the visit to ensure that these procedures are conducted if the participant needs to abruptly leave the clinic or is short of time.

-2.3.5 Laboratory:
+2.3.2.3 Laboratory